Adlai Stevenson II: 1960 presidential election

+Ambassador to the United Nations

-Once Kennedy won the nomination, Stevenson, always an enormously popular public speaker, campaigned actively for him.
+Once Kennedy won the nomination, Stevenson, who was always an enormously popular public speaker, campaigned actively for him.
 Due to his two presidential nominations and previous United Nations experience, Stevenson perceived himself an elder statesman and the natural choice for Secretary of State.
 However, according to historian Robert Dallek, "neither Jack nor Bobby [Kennedy] thought all that well of Stevenson...they saw him as rather prissy and ineffective.
 [Stevenson] never met their standard of tough-mindedness."
 Stevenson's refusal to publicly endorse Kennedy before the Democratic Convention was something that Kennedy "couldn't forgive", with JFK telling a Stevenson supporter after the election, "I'm not going to give him anything."
 The prestigious post of Secretary of State went instead to the (then) little-known Dean Rusk.
 However, "although Jack and Bobby would have been just as happy to freeze Stevenson out of the administration, they felt compelled to offer him something" due to his continued support from progressive Democrats.
 President Kennedy offered Stevenson the choice of becoming ambassador to Britain, attorney general (a post that eventually went to Robert Kennedy), or United States Ambassador to the United Nations.
 Stevenson accepted the UN position.

 Many years later, it was revealed that during the campaign Stevenson was approached by Soviet ambassador Mikhail A. Menshikov, who offered Soviet financial and public relations help to assist him in getting elected if he decided to run.
 Stevenson flatly rejected the Soviet offer, telling Menshikov that he "considered the offer of such assistance highly improper, indiscreet and dangerous to all concerned".
 Stevenson then reported the incident directly to President Eisenhower.